Skyrah1/dnd-blog/_posts/2020-05-28-barbarian.md

 There are a couple of reasons you may want to use this, the first and most obvious being that **you want something dead, and you want it dead now**.
 There may be an enemy that's giving you and/or your party so much trouble that it makes it worth inviting the wrath of every single other enemy in range, just so you can make sure you cave their skull in.

 Another reason is that drawing your enemies' attention *is* the desired result, i.e. **you want them to attack you instead of your squishy teammates**.
-There's very little in terms of actual taunt mechanics in D&D, so players looking to fulfill the tank role need to find other ways to protect their allies, especially when playing against intelligent opponents.
+There's very little in terms of actual taunt mechanics in D&D, so players looking to fulfill a "tank" role need to find other ways to protect their allies, especially when playing against intelligent opponents.
 Reckless Attack works as a form of "soft-taunt", as it simply makes it easier to hit you, enticing them to attack rather than outright forcing enemies to do so.

 > *NOTE: Don't let your abilities on paper limit what you can do as a tank to protect your teammates.
 While Recklessly Attacking on its own might help a little in this regard, it can be made more effective, and more satisfying, by supplementing this approach with roleplaying.
 For example, screaming various insults and profanities at your target to get their attention.*